Buy Now, Plant Later! Spring Pre-Orders Are Open

 5. Native Ornamental Grasses

 Native Grasses - The Upper Midwest is home to all of the Tall and Short Grass Prairies, and the Upper Midwest is home to these large swaths of grassland.
 These deep-rooted perennial grasses look great and need very little care.
 The airy plumes add summer, fall, and winter interest, bird seed, and waving motion to the landscape.
-The grassy blades form clumps, and fountains, or spread into large mats, depending on the variety.
+The grassy blades form clumps, fountains, or spread into large mats, depending on the variety.

-There is a huge variety of Ornamental Grasses available for you to choose from which are native, rugged, and beautiful in your garden!
+There is a huge variety of Ornamental Grasses available for you to choose from, which are native, rugged, and beautiful in your garden!

 Honorable Mentions

-- Swamp Rose - a pretty single-petalled pink fragrant Rose with yellow centers.
+• Swamp Rose - a pretty single-petalled pink fragrant Rose with yellow centers.
 Nectar-feeding butterflies and pollen-feeding native bees love these flowers as much as you will!
-The 3-6 foot tall and wide shrubs have great green foliage and when fall arrives you get fancy red rose hips too!
+The 3-6 foot tall and wide shrubs have great green foliage, and when fall arrives, you get fancy red rose hips too!
 Handling higher moisture environments and even wet soil from flooding.

-- Aromatic Aster - A fall-blooming fragrant perennial that is loved by bees, and migrating Monarch butterflies benefit from these sky-blue flowers!
-The tiny petals look like fringe and these perennials look like blue mist in the late-season garden.
+• Aromatic Aster - A fall-blooming fragrant perennial that is loved by bees, and migrating Monarch butterflies benefit from these sky-blue flowers!
+The tiny petals look like fringe, and these perennials look like blue mist in the late-season garden.

 Supporting Plants in the Upper Midwest US Climate